-· What goes into your poster?
+• What goes into your poster?

-- QI posters generally contain the following elements. - Project title (make this catchy and interesting) and the people involved - Background / initial problem / quality issue - Aim - Method/strategy for change and the measures you collected - Results/ effects of change- show us your PDSA data - Conclusions/ learning and what's next? - Tell the reader a story and link each element together.
-When you start writing, begin with the conclusion and work backwards, keeping a focus on the three key messages that you want your reader to remember. - Use simple language - Imagery - Can your data be presented in an infographic?
+- QI posters generally contain the following elements- - Project title (make this catchy and interesting) and the people involved Background / initial problem / quality issue use QI tools such as a process map or fishbone diagram to highlight the issue - SMART Aim(s) 'what', 'for who', by 'how much' and by 'when' - Method/strategy for change and the measures you collected - Results/ effects of change show us your PDSA data, annotate auce a run chart if you canwith the changes that you made to tell the judges your story. - Conclusions/ learning and what's next? - Highlight the QI activities and tools that you used in the project, the judges will want to see these elements - Contact details and social media links for readers to find out more about the project - Tell the reader a story and link each element together.
+When you start writing, begin with the conclusion and work backwards, keeping a focus on the three key messages that you want your reader to remember. - Use Plain English and avoid lots of acronyms.
+Expand every acronym included upon first use. - Imagery - Can your data be presented in an infographic?
 Learn how you can make infographics with our short video. - Do you have permission to use an image?

-What to make your poster on?
+• What to make your poster on?